kimberlyhwaldron/portfolio/README.md

 > The data (DigitalMediaCampaign.xlsx) come from a digital campaign that included banners, digital video, and rich media advertisements.
 This report provides insight into the campaign performance.
 >
-> The following KPIs were investigated:
+> The following KPIs are investigated:
 >  - **Clicks**: The number of times the ad is clicked
 >  - **Click-Thru-Rate**: The rate which impressions drive clicks (Clicks / Impressions)
 >  - **Completion Rate**: The rate which video impressions are viewed (Completes / Impressions)
 >  - **Engagement Rate**: The rate which rich media is engaged with (Interactions / Impressions)
 >
 >
-> The following questions were answered:
+> The following questions are answered:
 >   - **How does the performance of the ads differ by Site, Device, or Creative Name?** (PARTS V-VII)
 >   - **Are there any trends in KPI performance over time?** (PART VIII)
 >   - **What recommendations would you make?
 What other KPIs would you consider?** (PART IX)